NASA Awards Opal AI $1M+ to Transform Wildfire Intelligence with Multimodal AI Systems

 Impact: FireVision shortens planning cycles with automated analysis that replaces weeks of manual GIS work in minutes.

-• Community Wildfire Protection Plan (CWPP) Development: Automated risk assessment and fuel mapping provides the technical foundation for CWPP updates, hazard identification, and mitigation project prioritization
+Community Wildfire Protection Plan (CWPP) Development: Automated risk assessment and fuel mapping provide the technical foundation for CWPP updates, hazard identification, and mitigation project prioritization.

-• Grant Application Support: Quantified risk data and mitigation ROI analysis strengthens applications for FEMA Fire Management Assistance Grants, CAL FIRE grants, and federal hazard mitigation funding
+Grant Application Support: Quantified risk data and mitigation ROI analysis strengthen applications for FEMA Fire Management Assistance Grants, CAL FIRE grants, and federal hazard mitigation funding.

 Ready to Transform Your Wildfire Response?